sudomaaz/Whatsapp-Bot/README.md

 **Made completely out of NodeJs and Websockets.
 Special thanks to Baileys library to enable interaction with whatsapp web**

-**This bot can be added to group same way you add any group member.
-Save the contact and add to group.**

 ## Features

 1. Send notifications to admins/members.